amesaine/colejak/README.md

 FAQ
 ---

+### What are dead keys and Compose keys?

+Think of these as combo keys.
+Dead keys are two-combo keys while the Compose key is three-combo key.
+Dead keys are usually used for international symbols.
+There's three types of combo keys (grave, tilde, acute) - not to be confused with the normal grave and tilde keys.
+For example, pressing `dead_tilde+n` outputs ñ.

 ### Does this apply to TTY as well?

 No. And I don't recommend doing anything this complicated to your TTY settings... ***here be dragons***